 All the software programs were extremely powerful and productive, each boasting their own specific highly rated features, however when looking at the program in its entirety, we found MindView Online to be the winner.

-Mindomo retails for $180 for a 12 month license, and both MindView Online and MindMeister retail for $120 for 12 months.
-Volume and term discounts are available for all 3 programs.
+Mindomo and MindView Online retail for $180 for a 12 month license, while MindMeister retails for $120 for 12 months.
+Volume and term discounts are available for all three programs.

 For more information on these 3 online mind mapping software programs, or to setup a free trial, visit their respective websites: